subartle/Understanding-Syracuse/README.md

 # Understanding-Syracuse
-A log of the Syracuse I-Team's Economic Opportunity Analysis Requests
+A log of the Syracuse i-Team's Economic Opportunity Analysis Requests

 Take a look: https://sbartlett.shinyapps.io/Application/